12 Bible Movie Adaptations for Easter & Passover: The Robe & Risen

 Genre Expectations

 Both films share a number of important similarities: a protagonist Roman soldier who begins by not believing, encounters Jesus on the tail end of ministry, eventually comes to believe through the Christian community, and is put in conflict with the Roman establishment.
 Although the makers of Risen were surely aware of The Robe, the similarities they share are not necessarily the result of direct copying or borrowing, just as Spider-Man isn’t necessarily borrowing or copying Batman just because both include a vigilante whose sense of mission was sparked by the murder of a beloved parental figure.
 Rather, it’s more helpful to see both The Robe and Risen as falling into a common genre, the Conversion Story.
-The gospel account of the Roman Centurion’s words, “Surely this was the son of God!” suggests this genre, it’s almost inevitable that two films expanding upon this scene ended up following a similar formula.
+The gospel account of the Roman Centurion’s words, “Surely this was the son of God!” suggests this genre, and so it’s not surprising that two films expanding upon the same scene have ended up following a similar formula.

-In a Conversion Story, the primary drama is driven first by the conflict between the main character's resistance to God, which is eventually overcome by the gradual undoing of his or her doubts.
-Once these doubts have been overcome and the character makes the decision to believe, a new conflict usually arises between the character's new belief and his/her former friends/culture, which is in some way in conflict with that belief.
-This conflict can either lead to the conversion of friends/culture, or, as is more likely in a depiction of ancient Christianity, may lead to the character's martyrdom or exile.
+In a Conversion Story, the drama is driven by the main character's resistance to God.
+Eventually, this resistance is overcome as his doubts are addressed and he encounters miracles or hears truth.
+Once the main character's doubts have been overcome and the character chooses to believe, a new conflict usually arises between the character's newfound belief and his/her former friends/family/culture, which is in some way opposed to God.
+That conflict can either lead to the conversion of others or to suffering/persecution of the main character.

-Tomorrow I'll take a break from looking at Jesus-centered stories to look at the event that Jesus himself was celebrating throughout Holy Week, and I'll begin by looking at cinema classic, The Ten Commandments.
+In my next post I'll take a break from looking at Jesus-centered stories to look at the event that Jesus himself was celebrating throughout Holy Week.
+I'll begin by looking at the cinema classic, The Ten Commandments.